DataDog/hiring-engineers/answers.md

   * Now that our tags are set, we can go back to our datadog home page and click on this button to get to the HostMap:
      ![host](./datadog_pics/host_map_button.png)

-  * After getting to the HostMap page, simply click on the host (big green thing in the center), and the tags should show up on the right under "Tags" (specifically under the subheading "Datadog Agent")
+  * After getting to the Host Map page, simply click on the host (big green thing in the center), and the tags should show up on the right under "Tags" (specifically under the subheading "Datadog Agent")
     ![agent_tags](./datadog_pics/agent_tags.png)

 3) Database Integration (with MySql)